 Such sensitivity to the particulars of the reward seems hard to believe when one inspects the signal at issue.
-An example of three training bands, separated by 0.5 Hz, is shown in Figure 1, along with the spectrals for the same bands.
+An example of three training bands, separated by $0.5\,\mathrm{Hz}$, is shown in Figure 1, along with the spectrals for the same bands.
 It is difficult to tell the difference between the signals in the time domain, and the differences likewise seem quite modest in the frequency domain.
-Nevertheless, sensitive responders can systematically distinguish between the different bands in training, and they can often do so very quickly, on the timescale of one to six minutes.
-Some individuals are sensitive to differences even smaller than 0.5 Hz.
+Nevertheless, sensitive responders can systematically tell the difference between the different bands in training, and they can often do so very quickly, on the timescale of one to six minutes.
+Some individuals are sensitive to differences even smaller than $0.5\,\mathrm{Hz}$.
 The ORFs determined for each individual are quasi-stable, changing only slowly with training if at all.